dli85/ImageProcessingProgram/README.md

 ## Design Overview

+### Design changes (from assignment 5)
+- The main method (in the ImageProcessingProgram) was updated to support the updated command line arguments (-text and -file, no arguments = gui mode) and also support the GUI mode of the application
+- A new controller and feature interface was added (For the GUI)
+- A new view and IGraphicalView interface was added (For the GUI)
+- No design changes were made to the model or its interfaces
+- No design changes were made to the original controller or its interfaces
+- No design changes were made to the original view or its interface

 ### Design changes (from assignment 4)

 - Commands like blur and brighten have been refactored into SimpleImageProcessingModel methods.
 The